-The document needs to be compliant with the Synchronous Area Operational Agreement on Load Frequency Control and Reserves (Article 118), hereafter referred to as SAOA, to be drafted by all TSOs (ENTSO-E) by 12 months after entry into force of the SOGL (the SOGL entered into force on 14/9/2017) and to be approved by all NRAs (ACER).
-It determines amongst others the dimensioning blocks ce/supporting documents/171129 LFC%20blocks%20determination%20Proposal%20Final for%20public%20cons ultation.pdf rules for Frequency Containment Reserves or 'FCR', and the common operational processes related to controlling the frequency quality in the synchronous area.
+Annexe 1 of the SAFA, which is the Policy on Load-Frequency Control and Reserves, determines amongst others the dimensioning rules for Frequency Containment Reserves or 'FCR', and the common operational processes related to controlling the frequency quality in the synchronous area.
 The ELIA LFC block is part of the synchronous area Continental Europe.